Sharing the land

 The Modernized Annuity Working Group (MAWG)

-“A Modern Annuity for Canada” explores the rationale, design, implementation, and cost of a modern Treaty annuity that would acknowledge the value to Canada of the land ceded by the Indigenous Peoples and serves as a concrete measure for reconciliation.
+Three of our team—Gregory Mason, Sheilla Jones and Wayne Helgason—have co-authored an overview that explores the rationale, design, implementation, and cost of a modern Treaty annuity, which would acknowledge the value to Canada of the land ceded by the Indigenous Peoples and serves as a concrete measure for reconciliation.

-“A Modern Annuity for Canada” is intended as a catalyst for discussion.
+The First Nations Modern Annuity presentation is intended as a catalyst for discussion.
 Therefore, the next step is to create a forum for First People and Settlers where, with respect and inclusiveness, we can share, debate, discuss and, we hope, find the kind of meeting ground that is so important for reconciliation.

-Groups, organizations and reconciliation committees that would like to participate in this forum or receive advance notice, should email:
+Groups, organizations and reconciliation committees that would like to participate in such a forum can contact:

 or utilize the Contact form.